I've wanted to fly Turkish Airlines business class for years.

 Soon after, another flight attendant dropped off a case with noise-canceling headphones from Denon, which were far better than the somewhat flimsy headphones you get from most airlines, even up in business class.
 I'd put them nearly on par with the best Bose headphones – and even more comfortable.

 Unfortunately, flight attendants collected these headphones with about 45 minutes to go, swapping in a basic set from economy for the last bit of the flight.

 Service & Turkish Business Class Dining

-I’m just going to say it: The food was underwhelming on my Turkish Airlines business class flight.
+I'm just going to say it: The food on my business class flight was underwhelming.

 I'm not saying it was bad – far from it.
 Everything was fairly tasty and presented well.
 I might have merely been a victim of my own sky-high expectations.